joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 ```

 The comparison comes back approximate rather than exactly equal, with a maximum difference
-around **5e-9**.
+around $5 \times 10^{-9}$.
 That is floating point noise, not a mistake in the derivation.
-The long chain
+The
-and the short expression are mathematically identical but execute a different sequence of
+long chain and the short expression are mathematically identical but execute a different
-operations, so they round differently in the last bits.
+sequence of operations, so they round differently in the last bits.

 If anything, the short form is the better-behaved one.
 The eight-line version computes
 exponentials, sums them, inverts the sum, multiplies, and takes a log, with rounding error